Home Planning & Renovations

 If you’re remodeling the entire room, you’ll find a wide array of choices with a multitude of styles and silhouettes.
 First, consider the Silhouette.
 The silhouette is the overall shape of the faucet.
 Once you’ve narrowed down a silhouette you like, the next choice is the finish.
 For a more traditional look, chrome is a common choice.
 A shiny Chrome finish is easy to clean and maintain.
 It’s an affordable option but will show fingerprints and water spots.
 Looking for something more stylish?
 Bronze is durable and easy to clean.
 Better yet, it won’t show fingerprints and water spots.

 Over the years, faucet technology has changed and it might be worthwhile for you to see what choices are available to you now.

 For example, hands-free designs that operate with motion sensors to turn on automatically are very popular right now.
-These are an amazing option for households with young children or homeowners who love to cook.
+These are amazing options for households with young children or homeowners who love to cook.
 And, in the bathroom, the luxurious waterfall faucets are a wonderful way to complete your new master bath.

 Before visiting our showroom in NYC, consider your daily life and which option would be the most functional for you.
-A stylish faucet might be a good fit for the guest bathroom or powder room, while high traffic faucets typically demand a more functional design.
+A stylish faucet might be a good fit for the guest bathroom or powder room, while high-traffic faucets typically demand a more functional design.